Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Application examples

 The utility function is chosen by the user according to the application needs.
 Here we chose to define the utility of a prediction as the number of correctly predicted cell states in the future cone.
 Hence the utility takes in this example integer values between $0$ and the maximum $d^{2}-1$ where $d$ if the future cone depth (we could also have used a proportion between $0$ and $1$).

-Given the discrete nature and relatively small search space of the problem, the algorithm described in Section \ref{sub:AlgoSetup} is setup with: \begin{itemize} \item A simple discrete probability density estimator based on $(\boldsymbol{x},\boldsymbol{z})$ observation counts: $\hat{p}(\boldsymbol{z}|\boldsymbol{x})=\frac{count(\boldsymbol{x},\boldsymbol{z})}{count(\boldsymbol{x})}$. \item An exhaustive integrator weighting the utility of all possible future cones by their probability: $\hat{\mathbb{U}}(y|x)=\sum_{z\in Z}\hat{p}(y|z)U(y,z)$.
+Given the discrete nature and relatively small search space of the problem, the algorithm described in Section \ref{sub:AlgoSetup} is setup with: \begin{itemize} \item A simple discrete probability density estimator based on $(\boldsymbol{x},\boldsymbol{z})$ observation counts: $\hat{p}(\boldsymbol{z}|\boldsymbol{x})=\frac{count(\boldsymbol{x},\boldsymbol{z})}{count(\boldsymbol{x})}$. \item An exhaustive integrator weighting the utility of all possible future cones by their probability: $\hat{\mathbb{U}}(y|x)=\sum_{z\in Z}\hat{p}(z|x)U(y,z)$.
 In practice unobserved $z$ values would induce a null contribution so the summing occurs only on observed $\boldsymbol{z}$. \item An exhaustive search optimiser, computing $\hat{\mathbb{U}}(y|x)$ for all possible $y\in Z$.
 The maximum utility value as well as the set $Y(x)=\mathrm{Argmax}_{y\in Z}\hat{\mathbb{U}}(y|x)$ of best predictions are maintained during the search. \item The connected component, single-link hierarchical clustering algorithm described in Section \ref{sub:Clustering}, with exact match predicates. \end{itemize}

-Figure \ref{fig:rule110results} shows the results of the experiment for the rule {}``110'' introduced in Figure \ref{fig:Elementary-cellular-automaton.}.
-It can be compared with \cite[Fig. 3]{filters_ca_stat_comp}.
-The raw cellular automaton field is the direct application of this rule.
-The statistical, iso-utility and iso-prediction complexity fields are mapped to a grey scale range where white represent their respective minimum complexity value and black their respective maximum.
+Figure \ref{fig:rule110results} shows the results of the experiment for the evolution rule introduced in Fig. \ref{fig:Elementary-cellular-automaton.}.
+Figure \ref{fig:rule110results} is directly comparable with \cite[Fig. 3]{filters_ca_stat_comp}, where another algorithm was used to estimate the ε-machine.
+The raw cellular automaton field is the direct application of the rule depicted in Fig. \ref{fig:Elementary-cellular-automaton.}.
+The statistical and iso-prediction complexity fields are mapped to a grey scale range where white represent their respective minimum complexity value and black their respective maximum.
+The expected utility field is also shown in \ref{fig:rule110results}.

-As expected the causal states sub-cluster the iso-predictive and iso-utility states: we observe alternative versions of the particles.
+The causal states sub-cluster the iso-predictive states: we observe alternative versions of the particles.
 The utility is based on the number of correctly predicted cells, irrespectively of their position in the future cone.
 Information that is irrelevant to this utility function is masked out in the iso-prediction field, whereas it was present in the statistical complexity field.

 Some information was lost.
 But if all the user cares is encoded in the utility function, that information was noise and clarity was gained in the result.
 In extension to \cite{filters_ca_stat_comp}, we have defined a new family of automatic filters based on utility functions.